 For a Petal Fresh complexion, gently pat a single sheet of Tatcha Aburatorigami to the face anywhere there is excess oil.
 It will not disturb makeup nor steal moisture from the skin.
 Use both sides of each sheet.
 Discard after use.
 Biodegradable.

 The Aburatorigami are one of my makeup bag essentials, and if you have any issue with oiliness on your skin, I highly recommend trying them!
-If you have tried these, or any other Tatcha products, please share your experience in a comment below.*PR Sample
+If you have tried these, please share your thoughts in the comment section below!